HiltonRosenfeld/ai-as-an-api/README.md

 <br />

 # Step 7: Inspect the database
 You can also directly look at the contents of the tables on Astra DB.

-**Use the `curl-shell` console.**

-To do so, invoke the Astra CLI to open a `cqlsh` console connected to the database and set to work in the desired keyspace:
+To do so, **go to the `curl-console`** to invoke the Astra CLI to open a `cqlsh` console connected to the database and set to work in the desired keyspace:

 ```
+. ~/.bashrc
-astra db cqlsh workshopsaws -k <YOUR_KEYSPACE_NAME>
+astra db cqlsh workshops -k spamclassifier
 ```

 > **Note**: Commands entered in the CQL Console are terminated with a semicolon (`;`) and can span multiple lines.
 Run them with the `Enter` key.
 If you want to interrupt the command you are entering, hit `Ctrl-C` to be brought back to the prompt.
 To leave `cqlsh`, use the `EXIT` command.
 See the [CQL Language Reference](https://docs.datastax.com/en/cql-oss/3.x/cql/cql_reference/cqlCommandsTOC.html) for more commands.